MichelMoser/ASSEMBLYreports/README.md

 # ASSEMBLYreports

-# repo of assembly reports the be viewed as html page
+## repo of assembly reports the be viewed in gitlab